Dipa28/challenge-app-react/README.md

 # React + Vite

+This is a react project which entails a web application that allows user to create a challenges where user can mention the basic detials of challenges like title, description, deaddline etc and then user can keep track of that challenges by marking it as completed, failed or active.

+Features
+  Custom challenge creation: Set the rules, define your pace.
+  Track your progress: See your growth over time with our analytics tools.
+  Community Support: Join our community and get motivated by peers.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: